TUM-FAF/FAF-121-Barbaros-Nicolae/IDE/Lab#2/README.md

 ## Development

-I realy strugledWell until now I thought that windows forms sucks, but after doing this lab my thought has changed from sucks to GOLD!! .
+I really struggled Well until now I thought that windows forms sucks, but after doing this lab my thought has changed from sucks to GOLD!! .
 Windows forms gives us the possibility to build an app in just no moments.
 Drag link, drag link, write some code and Baaam, you have a program.

 In this lab I tried to add as much as fun as I could.
 I really enjoyed doing it.